JonJagger/cyber-dojo/readme.txt

   :tab_size => 4
 }

-You must structure the contents of the :visible_filenames in a specific way to ensure the CyberDojo server sees them as being correctly installed and working.
+You must structure the contents of the manifests in a specific way to ensure the CyberDojo server sees them as being correctly installed and working.
 For each language...
 o) CyberDojo searches through its manifests' :visible_filenames, in sequence, looking for any that contain the string '42'
-o) If it doesn't find any if will not offer that language when you configure a new kata.
+o) If it doesn't find any it will not offer that language when you configure a new kata.
 o) If it finds at least one file containing '42' it will pick the first one as "the-42-file"